Parton CLI is in early alpha

 • the provider command failed

-• API access is missing or invalid
+• API key is missing or invalid

 API key invalid

-Re-enter the key and run:
+Re-enter the key and run setup again:

 Setup completed but run still blocks